 An orthopaedic surgeon is responsible for performing any joint-related operations that are needed.

-An ophthalmologist is a specialist who is responsible for examining, diagnosing and treating diseases and injuries of the eye.
+An ophthalmologist is responsible for examining, diagnosing and treating diseases and injuries of the eye.
 You may be referred to an ophthalmologist if your AS is causing you to have problems with your eyes, such as uveitis / iritis.

-A gastroenterologist is a doctor who specialises in diagnosing and treating conditions related to the gastrointestinal tract.
+A gastroenterologist specialises in diagnosing and treating conditions related to the gastrointestinal tract.
 You may be referred to a gastroenterologist if your AS is causing you to have bowel problems.